 The latest authorised versions 2004 Act and Regs can be downloaded (in both pdf and word format) FREE on the Victorian government legislation repository website.
 The Act can be downloaded here.
 The Regulations can be downloaded here.
 (Make sure to check that it the latest version).

-To purchase hard copies, go to this site as well.
+To purchase hard copies, go to the pages linked above.
 A 'Buy printed copy of Act/SR' button is now located below the latest authorised pdf version, and when selected will take the user to the authorised printer's website to make the purchase.
 Note that users can still open and download the legislation for their own use

 WorkSafe Victoria has produced a series of publications on the OHS Act.
 These include Information Sheets, Guides, and more.
 All of these can be downloaded from the OHS Act page on their website.
 Four useful publications are:

 - Guide to the Act - provides a summary of the 2004 OHS Act (currently unavailable)